The Immune System & Autoimmune Disease in Dogs & Cats

 Highly processed food, such as dry kibble, loses vital nutrients during the manufacturing process.
 Some vitamins and minerals are added back in – typically artificial forms of these nutrients.
 Fresh food contains enzymes that aid in digestion.
 Fresh vegetables contain antioxidants and vitamins in their natural, more absorbent form.
 As with organic foods, even adding a portion of fresh foods such as raw meaty bones or lightly steamed or ground vegetables to the diet can be beneficial to the immune system.

-3. Avoiding Chemical Insecticides and Flea & Tick Treatments
+3. Avoiding Chemical Insecticides and Certain Flea & Tick Treatments

 Chemical insecticides in your home, lawn and garden should be avoided for your companion’s sake.
 Our companion animals are much closer to the ground than we are, and breath in whatever chemical residues are on the floor and furniture.
 They also come into contact with chemicals used on the grass in your yard or local park.
 Animals groom these residues from their coat and paws by licking their skin and fur, thereby ingesting the residues.
 There are natural alternatives to the chemical products used by exterminators and used in lawn and yard care.

 Conventional spot-on insecticide flea and tick treatments such as those sold in most grocery and pet stores are a direct assault on your companion’s immune system.
-The pesticides from these products are absorbed into your animal’s system, adding stress to the liver and kidneys as well as the digestive system.
+The pesticides from these products are absorbed into your animal’s system, which may add stress to the liver and kidneys as well as the digestive system.
 Natural flea control options are safe and effective without negatively affecting your companion’s immune system.

 4. Limiting Vaccinations